Best Price Promise

 Planning and booking

-1. How can I find cheap train tickets from Reading to Swindon (Wilts)?
+1. How can I save money on Reading to Swindon (Wilts) train tickets?

 2. How do I find the best train route from Reading to Swindon (Wilts)?

-3. What is the fastest train from Reading to Swindon (Wilts)?
+3. What is the best way to travel from Reading to Swindon (Wilts) by train?

 4. Are there direct trains from Reading to Swindon (Wilts)?